sean3z/cncnet-api/features.md

   - [x] Clickable games should direct to the relevant leaderboard

 ### Release version - 1.1
-- [ ] Save Player Records
+- [ ] Save Player Records after end of ladder cycle
-  - [ ] Award player for top 3 finish:Gold, Silver, Bronze.
+  - [ ] Award player for top 3 finish: Gold, Silver, Bronze.
-  - [ ] Store Player Rank in player obj that can be displayed into UI.
+  - [ ] Store Player's previous Rank in player obj that can be displayed into UI.
 - [ ] HTML 5 Mode - rewrite hashtags